tonigi/txt2xlsx/README.md

 txt2xlsx.py in.txt out.xlsx
 ```

 Python 3 is required.
-Play with column widths after the fact.
+Play with fonts and column widths after the fact.